Bilinear quantum systems on compact graphs: well-posedness and global exact controllability: Abstract global exact controllability result

-{\bf Acknowledgments.} The author is grateful to Olivier Glass for having carefully reviewed this work and to Ka\"is Ammari for suggesting him the problem.
-He also thanks the colleagues Nabile Boussa\"id, Riccardo Adami, Enrico Serra and Paolo Tilli for the fruitful conversations.
+\needspace{4mm} { \bf{Acknowled}g{ments}.} The author would like to thank the referees for the constructive comments which improved the organization of the work.
+He is also grateful to Olivier Glass and Nabile Boussa\"id for having carefully reviewed the presented theory and to Ka\"is Ammari for suggesting him the problem.
+He also thanks the colleagues Riccardo Adami, Enrico Serra and Paolo Tilli for the fruitful conversations.